Road (Highways Safety) related deaths

 2022-0396 8 Dec 2022 Birmingham and Solihull

-Concerns summary A worn-down kerb, mistaken for an official crossing, enabled a mobility scooter user to enter the carriageway unsafely.
+Concerns summary (AI summary) A worn-down kerb, mistaken for an official crossing, enabled a mobility scooter user to enter the carriageway unsafely.
 Highways dismissed the defect as not meeting repair levels, despite the clear hazard it poses to vulnerable road users.

 Josie Archer-Smith